 Whatever.
 No need to go into that.
 What is worth exploring a bit is how our team of experts uncovers the connection between marijuana and Mexico.
 It is very straightforward - our mobster owns a tuna fishing boat, and apparently, commercial tuna finishing is carried off the coast of Mexico.
 And that's basically it, I kid you fucking not!
 All I can add is that at least the publisher was honest enough to call this "A Dell Thriller" and not "A Dell Mystery".

-But then again, calling it a thriller would be a bit of an exaggeration.
+However, calling it a thriller would be somewhat of an exaggeration.
 There are pages and pages of needless padding.
 Towards the end - when things should really be speeding up - there's an almost dialogue-less chapter that is entirely dedicated to establishing some minor henchman's badass character.
-Not sure what the point is because the guy gets killed shortly after anyway.
+I am not sure what the point is because the guy gets killed shortly after, anyway.
 Was the author chasing some word count?
-Hard to believe since the book is 200 pages long.
+It's hard to believe, considering the book is 200 pages long.
 Did he go overboard with the research and was simply a bit stoned?

 "Look at some of these musicians that use it.
 It excites them, makes them high and hot, so they can beat the music out faster, get in the extra licks they couldn't handle otherwise.
 They are in the groove, and the groove is boogie-woogie - for them.
 For somebody else, the grove is rape or murder or arson."